MicrosoftDocs/windows-dev-docs/windows-apps-src/audio-video-camera/screen-capture-video.md

 - **Initialize a GraphicsCaptureItem.** A [GraphicsCaptureItem](/uwp/api/windows.graphics.capture.graphicscaptureitem) represents an item on the screen that is going to be captured, either a window or the entire screen.
 Allow the user to pick an item to capture by creating a [GraphicsCapturePicker](/uwp/api/windows.graphics.capture.graphicscapturepicker) and calling [PickSingleItemAsync](/uwp/api/windows.graphics.capture.graphicscapturepicker.picksingleitemasync).

-- **Create a blank texture template.** Create a blank texture resource that will serve as the template for the textures that will be store each video frame.
+- **Create a composition texture.** Create a texture resource and an associated render target view that will be used to copy each video frame.
 This texture can't be created until the **GraphicsCaptureItem** has been created and we know its dimensions.
-See the description of the **WaitForNewFrame** to see how this blank texture is used.
+See the description of the **WaitForNewFrame** to see how this composition texture is used.
 The helper method for creating this texture is also shown later in this article.

 - **Create a MediaEncodingProfile and VideoStreamDescriptor.** An instance of the [MediaStreamSource](/uwp/api/windows.media.core.mediastreamsource) class will take images captured from the screen and encode them into a video stream.
 Then, the video stream will be transcoded into a video file by the [MediaTranscoder](/uwp/api/windows.media.transcoding.mediatranscoder) class.
 A [VideoStreamDecriptor](/uwp/api/windows.media.core.videostreamdescriptor) provides encoding parameters, such as resolution and frame rate, for the **MediaStreamSource**.
 The video file encoding parameters for the **MediaTranscoder** are specified with a [MediaEncodingProfile](/uwp/api/Windows.Media.MediaProperties.MediaEncodingProfile).
 Note that the size used for video encoding doesn't have to be the same as the size of the window being captured, but to keep this example simple, the encoding settings are hard-coded to use the capture item's actual dimensions.